DHCPv4 client

 FRDM_K64F

-These are instructions for how to use this sample application running on NXP FRDM-K64F board to negotiate IP address from DHCPv4 server (kea) running on Linux host.
+These are instructions for how to use this sample application running on FRDM-K64F board to negotiate IP address from DHCPv4 server (kea) running on Linux host.

 Connect ethernet cable from Freedom-K64F board to Linux host machine and check for new interfaces: